Seizure of contraband and unauthorized items at Drummond Institution

-DRUMMONDVILLE, QC, March 18, 2022 /CNW Telbec/ - On March 16, 2022, as a result of the vigilance of staff members, a package containing contraband and unauthorized items was seized at Drummond Institution, a federal medium-security institution.
+DRUMMONDVILLE, QC, April 1, 2022 /CNW Telbec/ - On March 25, 2022, as a result of the vigilance of staff members, contraband and unauthorized items were seized at Drummond Institution, a federal medium-security institution.

-The contraband and unauthorized items seized included 645 grams of marijuana, 242 grams of hashish, 9 grams of cocaine, 250 grams of tobacco, and items for smokers.
-The total estimated institutional value of this seizure is $98,200.
+The contraband and unauthorized items seized included six cell phones.
+The total estimated institutional value of this seizure is $21,000.

 The Correctional Service of Canada (CSC) uses a number of tools to prevent drugs from entering its institutions.
 These tools include ion scanners and drug-detector dogs to search buildings, personal property, inmates, and visitors.